 The school student wage is 70% and the trainee wage is 85% of the first year lowest wage for each occupational group.

 The wage of a clerical trainee is 85% of the first year pay of a clerical employee at the job requirement level in question.

-Wholesale sales assistant grades II and III as of 1 March 2016
+Wholesale sales assistant grades II and III, 1 April 2018 - 31 March 2019